GokuMohandas/casual-digressions/notes/visual_qa.md

 ## - [Dynamic Memory Networks for Visual and Textual Question Answering] (https://arxiv.org/abs/1603.01417)

+Note: I will be uploading my code for the DMN+ from this paper in the tutorials section.
+I will also use Socher's coattention model to further increase the accuracy on the textual questions from the babI-10K dataset.

 TLDR; A model for textual and visual Q&A. The architecture employs unique attention layers that maintain sequential order unlike soft attention in many seq-to-seq tasks (ex.
 NMT).
 The Deep Memory Network+ (DMN+) in this paper out performs the DMN from Kumar et. al. The architecture still involves the use of an episodic memory module but this time, we are able to achieve better performance without explicitly labeling the parts of the input that are helpful for answering a question.

 ### Detailed Notes: